Research

 In this study, we performed nuclear magnetic resonance measurements on YbAgSe2, which is a sister compound YbCuS2.
 Our results indicate no evidence of the T-linear behavior of 1/T1 in YbAgSe2.
 This suggests that the charge-neutral quasiparticle is unique to YbCuS2.

-The results of this study has been published in Journal of the Physical Society of Japan.
+The results of this study have been published in the Journal of the Physical Society of Japan.

 Fig.: Temperature dependence of $1/T_1$ in YbAgSe$_2$.
 The circles and diamonds represent $1/T_1$ measured at 3 T and 1 T, respectively. $1/T_1$ exhibits exponential decay at low temperatures.
 The squares in the inset show measured in YbCuS$_2$.
 The $T$-linear behavior of $1/T_1$ detected in YbCuS$_2$ was not observed in YbAgSe$_2$.